wiseman-timelord/Cpp-Vulkan-Agi/README.md

 HUMAN:
-I neez some fags, make a plan, and get me some, so I can sit in my chair, and finish my work.
+I neez some fags, make a plan, and get me some, so I can sit in my chair, and finish my project without thinking about how life is passing by.
 --------------------------------------------
 ROBOT1:
 I am a robot, my prime directive is to go to the shops,